Igor Moiseyev Ballet

-The Igor Moiseyev State Academic Ensemble of Popular Dance, known in Russia as the GAANT, and alternatively known as the Moiseyev Dance Company or simply the Igor Moiseyev Ballet, is a dance troupe focusing on character dance, based in Moscow, Russia.
+The Igor Moiseyev State Academic Ensemble of Popular Dance is a dance troupe focusing on character dance, based in Moscow, Russia.
 The troupe combines traditional folk dance and classical ballet techniques to create their style of character dance.
-It was established in 1937 by Igor Moiseyev and is one of the most influential and acclaimed dance troupes of both Soviet and modern Russia.
+It was established in 1937 by Igor Moiseyev.
+The company has toured in over a hundred countries and is one of the most influential and acclaimed dance troupes of both Soviet and modern Russia.